 The Santa Fe Treehouse Camp and wilderness education nature preserve features 160 acres of highland desert forest.
 The land is covered in juniper, piñon, and ponderosa pine, and various cactus plants.
 The mountain wildlife campers enjoy seeing during various times of the year include curious broad-winged hummingbirds, shy cottontail rabbits, skittish lizards, grey foxand more.

-The Santa Fe Treehouse Camp is perfect for tent camping or for sleeping out under the stars.
-The amenities included with your reservation are all-hours access to the outdoor kitchen with a community fridge, stove, microwave, propane grill, blender, coffee makers, plates, bowls, cooking and eating utensils.
+The Santa Fe Treehouse Camp is perfect for tent camping, enjoying your cozy bed in your van or truck or sleeping out under the stars.
+The campsites are primitive...most do NOT have campfire pits or picnic tables though amenities included with your reservation are all-hours access to the outdoor kitchen with a community fridge, stove, microwave, propane grill, blender, coffee makers, plates, bowls, cooking and eating utensils and a dining area.
 Also available is the bath house with flush toilets, sinks, and showers.

 Additionally, there a several rustic treehouse structures on the property as part of the legacy of this 30+ year old summer camp.
-(See separate Treehouse Cabin listing).
+(See separate Treehouse Cabin and Sunrise listings).